Master of Public Health Curriculum

 SPPH 5399: Integrated Learning Experience

 The Integrated Learning Experience requires the student to synthesize and integrate knowledge acquired in coursework and other learning experiences and to apply theory and principles in a situation that approximates some aspect of professional practice.
-The student will choose between four alternative integrated learning experiences.
-The first option is a research thesis.
-The second option is a public health project.
-The third option is a comprehensive exam.
-The fourth option is a capstone course.
-Prerequisites: SPPH 5304, SPPH 5307, SPPH 5309, SPPH 5310, and SPPH 5311.
+The student will choose between either a capstone course or a public health project.
+Prerequisites: SPPH 5307, SPPH 5310, SPPH 5311, SPPH 5313, SPPH 5315, and SPPH 5334.